misiektoja/instagram_monitor/docs/installation.md

 The macOS shell and Windows PowerShell examples use `${PWD}`.
 In Windows Command Prompt use `%cd%` for the current directory.
 Native Linux examples use `$PWD` and add the host user mapping.

 On Windows, configure Docker Desktop or another Docker-compatible runtime to use Linux containers.
-Guided setup supports Firefox import from the normal `%APPDATA%\Mozilla\Firefox` profile root and prints shell-specific commands for PowerShell or Command Prompt.
+Guided setup supports Firefox import from the normal `%APPDATA%\Mozilla\Firefox\Profiles` directory and prints shell-specific commands for PowerShell or Command Prompt.

 The `:z` suffix lets Docker relabel the mounted directory on hosts that use SELinux.
 If your Docker-compatible runtime reports that `:z` is invalid, remove only `:z` and keep the rest of the mount.